All fields required

 It is not always possible to prevent a truck from hitting you, but following these tips could lower the odds of getting into a serious crash.
 Drive defensively, anticipate the truck driver’s next move, and steer clear of large trucks in Atlanta as much as you can.

 Truck accidents involve serious injuries and possible claims against multiple defendants.
-Our Atlanta attorneys at ChancoSchiffer P.C. will identify the parties responsible and demand full compensation for your injuries, pain, and suffering.
+Our attorneys at ChancoSchiffer P.C. will identify the parties responsible and demand full compensation for your injuries, pain, and suffering.
 Since you’ll be working with one of our experienced attorneys, not a nameless associate, you have the comfort of knowing your case will get the care and attention it deserves.
 Contact our office today to schedule a free case evaluation.
-For information on passenger vehicle accident in Georgia, visit our Atlanta car accident attorney page to learn more.
+If your truck accident was caused by a negligent driver of a passenger vehicle, visit our Atlanta car accident attorney page to learn more.